 emotional ride that was.

-Even witht he sort time AI had been with Daddy, I knew who he was and was elated.
-Daddy is happier, I am enjoying my new home.
+Even with the short time I had been with Daddy, I recognized him and was elated.
+Daddy is happier and I am enjoying my new home.
 And guess what?
-There are squirrels here.
+There are squirrels to chase here.
 SQUIRRELS !

 Soon after the Tuesday bike ride Daddy and I packed up and headed for the mountains.
 We stayed Tuesday night at the Klipchuck campground.
 We arrived fairly late and just barely finished making camp and eating before it got dark.
 We wandered around in the dark, not to far from the car and tent for a while so I could get some exercise and a lay of the land.

 The next morning, Wednesday, was the coldest morning we have endured so far but Daddy was prepared for it having a propane heater that made the tent nice and toasty.
 But, alas, we were ready to head for home so we broke camp and got underway soon after we went for another walk in the forest.
 I sure love